jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_alarmlog.md

 ## Open the Alarm log

-From the Spotlight Client, click **Monitor \| Alarm log** to open the Alarm log for all monitored connections.
+From the Spotlight Client, click **Monitor \| Alarm Log** to open the Alarm Log for all monitored connections.

-{% include tip.html content="The Alarm log can be opened to show a custom view of monitored connections or a view of all connections of a specific type.
-From the left Connections pane, click on a custom view or connection type then click **Alarm log** from the display pane.
+{% include tip.html content="The Alarm Log can be opened to show a custom view of monitored connections or a view of all connections of a specific type.
+From the left [Connections pane][enterprise_connect_display], click on a custom view or connection type then click **Alarm log** from the display pane.
 To open the Alarm log for just one connection, right click on the connection in the Connections pane then click **Alarm log** from the display pane." %}

 ## About the alarm log grid